dev-chak-chak/CYCLEone/README.md

 ~/cycle_on$ docker run --name cycleon_ci -it -v ${PWD}:/cycleon --rm cycleon/ci:0.1
 ~/cycle_on$ docker container exec -it cycleon_ci bash
 ```

+# Installation
+TO DO

+# Usage

+TO DO

 # Road map
 TO DO